nuccinc/distributed-computing/README.md

 ## Updates

+- Added automated native installation support for CentOS/RHEL/Amazon Linux.
 - Added additional NUCC project documentation.
 - Docker installation for Kali appears to be broken.
 Only run `quickstart.sh --docker` on Kali if you already have Docker installed.
-- CentOS/RHEL/Amazon Linux automated native installation is pending.
 - Automated native installation for Arch will come last (sorry, but you guys should already know what you're doing)
 - Will eventually additional parameters to `quickstart.bat` in the future to specify custom project URL and weak key for both native and Docker-based installations.